mrheinen/lophiid/DETAILED_DESCRIPTION.md

 The CLI and UI use HTTPS with an API key to interact with the API server.

 The honeypots are super simple agents and rely on the backend for almost anything.
-One special case is that the backend can tell a honeypot for download malware from an HTTP endpoint that was previously extracted from a request that hit that same honeypot.
-The honeypot in this case will download the malware and send it to the backend using gRPC.
+Two special cases are that the backend can tell the honeypot to send an ICMP ping package to a host and the backend can tell the honeypot to download malware.
+All this communication is done via gRPC.

-AI is used for analysing incoming requests.
-The AI determines if the request is malicous, what attack is exploited, what application is targetted and creates a description of the attack/request.
-AI can also be used to responds to RCE and code injection attacks where the AI will help generate a realistic response.
+AI is used for analysing incoming requests and generating realistic responses.

 ## Rule based content serving